 Outside employment can create a conflict of interest when it has the potential to divide your personal interest from your loyalty to the company.
-In general, you must not:
+In general, you must not participate in outside work with any company that does business or competes with Medline.
+You must also avoid outside employment or other activities, including volunteer activities, that might conflict with your ability to perform your job responsibilities for Medline.

-- " Participate in outside work with any company that does business or competes with Medline; or, - " Participate in other activities, including volunteer activities, that might conflict with your ability to perform your job responsibilities for Medline.
+Taking Personal Advantage of Business Opportunities

-Taking Personal Advantage of Business Opportunities Conflicts of interest can arise when individuals take opportunities for themselves that in fairness belong to Medline.
+Conflicts of interest can also arise when individuals take opportunities for themselves that in fairness belong to Medline.
 You may never conceal or personally take advantage of opportunities that were discovered through your work at Medline that rightfully belong to Medline.